Regular black holes, universes without singularities, and phantom-scalar field transitions: Introduction

-Here, we shall show that already in a flat Friedmann model, using the Simpson-Visser-like regularization of the cosmological solutions, one can observe both a bounce (which replaces the cosmological singularity) and the phantom-scalar transition.
+Here, we show that already in a flat Friedmann model, using the Simpson-Visser-like regularization, one can observe both a bounce (which replaces the cosmological singularity) and the phantom-scalar transition.
 We shall also briefly discuss the connection of these effects with similar results discovered in a slightly different cosmological context \cite{we4,we5}.

+Then, taking into account the important role played by scalar fields in modern gravity and cosmology, and inspired by the article \cite{Bronnikov}, we set out to find a regular Fisher-like static spherically symmetric solution obtained solely from a scalar field (and not from the combination of a scalar field and an electromagnetic field as in \cite{Bronnikov}).
+To find this solution, we make the substitution of the type $r \rightarrow \sqrt{r^2+b^2}$ only in the scale factor that multiplies the metric of the two-dimensional sphere, while the other two metric coefficients maintain an arbitrary form.
+The solution that is obtained is simple and possesses interesting features, which we consider in some detail.

-The structure of the paper is the following: in the next section, we consider a flat Friedmann universe filled with a scalar field and we show that the simple regularization of the metric implies the phantom-scalar transition with a cusp type of non-analyticity in the scalar field potential; in the third section we show that these results can also be reproduced in an anisotropic Bianchi I universe.
+The structure of the paper is the following: in the next section, we consider a flat Friedmann universe filled with a scalar field, and we show that the simple regularization of the metric implies the phantom-scalar transition with a cusp type of non-analyticity in the scalar field potential; in the third section we show that these results can also be reproduced in an anisotropic Bianchi I universe; the fourth section is devoted to spherically symmetric static regular geometries sustained by a scalar field.
 The last section contains our concluding remarks.